0x111/0x111/README.md

 If you have some questions, then feel free to shoot me a message at my email you can find here on my profile.
 I will try to reply to all of you!

-Disclaimer: All of my statements made on this platform are simply my opinions and they might not be the same as my current employer's opinions.
+**Disclaimer**: All of my statements made on this platform are simply my opinions and they might not be the same as my current employer's opinions.
 Please consider this all the time.

 <!--
 **0x111/0x111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.